 An introduction to clinical trials for cancer care.

-There are several myths that contribute to a poor rate of participation in clinical trials by adult cancer patients.
+This article examines some of thel myths that contribute to a poor rate of participation in clinical trials by adult cancer patients.

 Informed consent is a communication between a medical care provider and a patient that results in the patient’s understanding and authorization for a specific medical intervention.

-Understanding the costs involved in participating in a clinical trial.
+This article provides information about the costs involved in participating in a clinical trial.

 A tutorial on reading research study results and interpreting what they mean to you.
 Includes definitions of many terms found in cancer research studies.